Huldrych Zwingli: Reformation progresses in Zurich (1524–1525)

 On Maundy Thursday, 13 April 1525, Zwingli celebrated communion under his new liturgy.
 Wooden cups and plates were used to avoid any outward displays of formality.
 The congregation sat at set tables to emphasise the meal aspect of the sacrament.
 The sermon was the focal point of the service and there was no organ music or singing.
 The importance of the sermon in the worship service was underlined by Zwingli's proposal to limit the celebration of communion to four times a year.

 For some time Zwingli had accused mendicant orders of hypocrisy and demanded their abolition in order to support the truly poor.
 He suggested the monasteries be changed into hospitals and welfare institutions and incorporate their wealth into a welfare fund.
 This was done by reorganising the foundations of the Grossmünster and Fraumünster and pensioning off remaining nuns and monks.
-The council secularised the church properties (Fraumünster handed over by Zwingli's acquaintance Katharina von Zimmern) and established new welfare programs for the poor.
+The council secularised the church properties (Fraumünster handed over to the city of Zurich by Zwingli's acquaintance Katharina von Zimmern in 1524) and established new welfare programs for the poor.

 Zwingli requested permission to establish a Latin school, the Prophezei (Prophecy) or Carolinum, at the Grossmünster.
 The council agreed and it was officially opened on 19 June 1525 with Zwingli and Jud as teachers.
 It served to retrain and re-educate the clergy.
-The Zürich Bible translation, traditionally attributed to Zwingli and printed by Christoph Froschauer, bears the mark of teamwork from the Prophecy school.
+The Zurich Bible translation, traditionally attributed to Zwingli and printed by Christoph Froschauer, bears the mark of teamwork from the Prophecy school.
 Scholars have not yet attempted to clarify Zwingli's share of the work based on external and stylistic evidence.